subhi-x/mov/README.md

 # mov
-Basic project for movie booking and bill generation
+Basic project for online movie booking and bill generation built using PHP.